How to remove apps promoting scams like Amazon loyalty program scam?

 Distribution methods | Compromised websites, rogue online pop-up ads, potentially unwanted applications. |

-"$1000 Venmo Gift Card", "You've Made The 9.68-Billionth Search" and "2020 Visitor Feedback Survey" are a couple of examples of other similar scams that are used to extract sensitive information and/or money.
-It is common that scammers use names of well known companies to make such scams to look legitimate, however, no legitimate company or organization has anything to do with them.
-It is common that browsers that open such pages occasionally have some PUA installed on them.
-Typically, users do not download and install PUAs on purpose (knowingly).
+"$1000 Venmo Gift Card", "You've Made The 9.68-Billionth Search" and "2020 Visitor Feedback Survey" are examples of other similar scams used to extract sensitive information and/or money.
+Commonly, scammers use names of well-known companies to make these scams seem legitimate, however, no reputable company or organization has anything to do with them.

 How did potentially unwanted applications install on my computer?